greghendershott/racket-mode/Reference.md

 Accessible in your Racket program in the usual way -- the parameter `current-command-line-arguments` and friends.

+This is an Emacs buffer-local variable -- convenient to set as a file local variable.
+For example at the end of your .rkt file:

+    ;; Local Variables:
+    ;; racket-user-command-line-arguments: ("-f" "bar")
+    ;; End:

-The value must be an unquoted list of strings such as:
+Set this way the value must be an unquoted list of strings such
+as:

     ("-f" "bar")